mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   # While this is active using command like /cmi setrank will set players rank to highest one he has access too, so as long as player has permission access to third rank you cant go lower than this,
   # you will have to remove access to specific rank by removing permission node before trying to derank him
   PermissionCheck: false
+  # Defines how often in minutes plugin will recalculate players group
+  # Keeping it at 0 will disable this feature
+  Recalculation: 0
   AutoRankUp:
     # Defines how often in seconds plugin will check for possible player rankups
     # Set it to 0 or less to disable auto rankup checks